 No visit to Fiji is complete without a pampering massage that will reinvigorate your mind, body and soul.
 The InterContinental offers a five-star spa experience boasting all the bells and whistles.
 My recommendation is to opt for the tropical beachside cabana experience, so you can feel the cool sea breeze on your skin.
 All treatments combine Asian, Eastern and Western treatment methods, making it a truly unique experience.

 Dining at The Beach House and Cafe 30

-Café 30 serves one of Phillipas (and my own) favourite dishes, Kokoda, which consists of raw fresh fish marinated in lemon juice or coconut cream.
-If you don’t make your way here, try seek the dish out elsewhere – it’s a local favourite.
+Café 30 serves one of Phillipa’s (and my own) favourite dishes, Kokoda, which consists of raw fresh fish marinated in lemon juice or coconut cream.
+If you don’t make your way here, try to seek the dish out elsewhere – it’s a local favourite.
 The Beach House is also a great little bar featuring exotic tropical drinks, smoothies as well as fresh coconuts.
 The atmosphere is low key and is popular among the younger crowds, making it a go-to if you’re travelling in a group.

 So there you have it, some top local suggestions for your time in Fiji.
-We spent Christmas and New Year in Fiji a couple of years back but although I did get a couple of spa treatment I haven’t been to the InterContinental Spa yet and feel that I might need to remedy that oversight!
+We spent Christmas and New Year in Fiji a couple of years back but although I did get a couple of spa treatments I haven’t been to the InterContinental Spa yet and feel that I might need to remedy that oversight!
 Have you visited Fiji or any of the other Pacific Islands yet?
 We’d love to hear your recommendations too in the comments below.

 Pin these images or any others in this article for future reference